Pajasas/Mobile-Robotics/README.md

 However this was too slow to be ran on a live feed when implemented in Python.

 Next way is to use a temporary B/W image and draw small white circles for each corner.
-Then OpenCV2 function cv2.connectedComponentsWithStats can be used to locate continuous regions in this image and their properties like size and centrepoint.
+Then OpenCV2 function cv2.connectedComponentsWithStats can be used to locate continuous regions in this image and their properties like size and center point.
 Benefit here is that the heavy calculation is done inside the library and not in interpreted Python.

-The candidates for key points are the centrepoints of connected components with appropriate size.
+The candidates for key points are the center points of connected components with appropriate size.
-Exact size boundaries and white circles radius depend on the image resolution and "house" proportions (line width, conrner size).
+Exact size boundaries and white circles radius depend on the image resolution and "house" proportions (line width, corner size).

 In the following picture are circles around each detected corner with same color per each connected component.
 Red circle marks components that are key point candidates.